-A 4-star hotel with 83 rooms.
-Located just 300 meters from Vondelpark and Leidseplein, the city’s prime leisure, shopping, and nightlife spots.
+Catalonia Vondel Amsterdam A 4-star boutique hotel with 83 rooms.
+Located just 300 meters from Vondelpark, as well as Leidseplein, Amsterdam’s prime leisure, shopping, and nightlife spots.

 It is also close to the high-end shopping street P.C.
 Hooftstraat, as well as Museumplein.
 The latter is home to the Rijksmuseum, Van Gogh Museum, Stedelijk Museum, and the Concertgebouw.

-Set along the Keizersgracht canal in the heart of Amsterdam, all major sights are within walking distance.
+Set along the Keizersgracht canal in the heart of Amsterdam, all major sights are within walking distance of The Dylan.
 The boutique has 40 individually decorated rooms and suites.
 This stylish, intimate hotel is home to Michelin-starred Restaurant Vinkeles.